donno/donno.github.io/docs/_posts/2025-01-19-bom-solar-geoh5.md

 time).
 Looking at the API reference I expected it to be `group.add_children(grid)` but it turned out when you create the entity you must pass `parent=group,` to the `create()` function.
 I've provided this as feedback to them so hopefully that can be improved.
+Update 2025-01-25:
+`add_children()` works correct with 0.10.0 released yesterday.

 The other gotcha was adding the data as the `Grid2D.create()` creates the basic topology and geometry of the grid but doesn't handle associating the